hasura/graphql-engine/docs/graphql/core/schema/custom-functions.rst

 Example: Text-search functions
 ******************************

-Let's take a look at an example where the ``SETOF`` table is already part of the following existing schema.
+Let's take a look at an example where the ``SETOF`` table is already part of the following existing schema:

 .. code-block:: plpgsql

-  article (id uuid, title text, content text)
+  article(id integer, title text, content text)

 Let's say we've created and tracked a custom function, ``search_articles``, with the following definition: